-My #1 bad habit is rushing, I’m always in a rush and then I forget things.
-I’m in a rush sending an email out and forget the attachment, I’m rushing out the door in the morning and I don’t think about my keys, I’m rushing in the supermarket and I’m not getting everything I want.
+My #1 bad habit is rushing, I’m always in a rush, and then I forget things.
+I’m in a rush sending an email out and forgetting the attachment, I’m rushing out the door in the morning and I don’t think about my keys, I’m rushing in the supermarket and I’m not getting everything I want.

 These are just a few examples that happen to me on a daily basis when rushing, which I want to improve.
 They cost money as well, for example;